Abhimanyu1563/part-3-nlp-sequence-modeling/README.md

 Overall, this dataset represents a **multi-class text classification problem**, where the objective is to predict the sentiment of customer messages based on their textual content.

 ---

+## Task 2: Text Preprocessing

+In this step, the raw text data was cleaned and prepared for further processing.

+The following preprocessing steps were applied:

+- Converted all text to lowercase
+- Removed special characters and punctuation
+- Tokenized the text into individual words
+- Removed common stopwords (e.g., "the", "is", "and")
+- Removed additional non-informative words such as "please", "need", and "tell"

+A new column `clean_text` was created, which contains the processed version of the original customer messages.

+### Example:

+Original:
+"I need information about the payment process."

+Cleaned:
+"information payment process"